prettygreenplants/prettygreenplants.com/README.md

 php
 ---

-Verify with `php -v` and if not yet installed, run:
+Verify with `php -v` and if not yet installed or not version 7.0, run:

-	sudo apt-get install php5-cli
+	sudo apt-get install php7.0-cli

 composer
 --------